Davidson, New South Wales

 Davidson is a suburb on the Northern Beaches of Sydney, in the state of New South Wales, Australia.
-Davidson is located 20 kilometres north-east of the Sydney central business district, in the local government area of Northern Beaches Council.
+Davidson is located 20 kilometres north of the Sydney central business district, in the local government area of Northern Beaches Council.
 Davidson is part of the Forest District.

 Location

 Davidson is adjacent to Belrose and Frenchs Forest and is located on the eastern edge of the Garigal National Park.
 Davidson is located approximately 15 km from the Sydney CBD.

 Davidson comprises part of the "Forest" area, which also encompasses the suburbs of Belrose, Frenchs Forest, Forestville, Killarney Heights, Terrey Hills and Duffys Forest.
 The Forest forms part of the Northern Beaches Council jurisdiction, which encompasses a large part of the Northern Beaches area of Sydney.

 History

 Davidson was named for Sir Walter Davidson, Governor of New South Wales from 18 February 1918 to 4 September 1923.
 A park was dedicated in his honour in this area in 1923 and the developing suburb later took this name.
 Davidson began life as a mining quarry, with residential developments not beginning until the late 1970s.

 The area faced a significant threat in January 1994 when bushfires in the Garigal National Park came dangerously close to the suburb.
 These fires were suppressed by the brigades of the Warringah/Pittwater Rural Fire Service from entering the Davidson Valley System.